Golden Visa in Madeira is on the rise. Here’s why.

 - Concerns about taxation.

-In addition to the above, high mobility individuals were also frustrated by not being able to travel to Europe, therefore obtaining a residency permit became priority.
+In addition to the above, high mobility individuals were also frustrated by not being able to travel to Europe, therefore obtaining a residency permit became a priority.

 Taking into account the above and the investment flexibility provided by the Golden Visa, Portugal become the option for many Americans.
 However, changes to the Golden Visa law are coming very soon, by June 2021, investments made in Lisbon, Porto and coastal mainland municipalities will no longer be available.

 This is why considering a Golden Visa in Madeira may be an option.
-According the legislative authorization issued by the Assembly of the Republic to the Government, the latter will allow Golden Visa related investment in Madeira to be carried out.
+According to the legislative authorization issued by the Assembly of the Republic to the Government, the latter will allow Golden Visa related investment in Madeira to be carried out.